j-elkins/calculator/README.md

 - Accessing & storing data from button input
 - DOM Manipulation

 In total this project took me 9 hours to complete.
+The bonus challenges took another 5+ hours to complete.

+BONUS challenges:

+- add decimal point
+- add backspace button to delete one character at a time
+- add keyboard functionality